Saikrishna1504/MCQ_Extension_AI/README.md

 - Check browser console for error messages
 - Ensure extension has permissions for the current website

+### Magnifying glass icon not appearing?
+- Make sure you've selected at least 5 characters of text
+- The icon appears above the selected text - look carefully
+- Try scrolling or clicking elsewhere to reset, then select text again

 ### API key issues?
 - Confirm API key is active and has proper quotas
 - Test API key directly in Google AI Studio